bethanyuo/Truffle-Unit-Test/README.md

 For tracking a balance of particular user, we can use mapping.
 We have to mark a function as payable, so it allows users to send Ethers along with function calls.

-Let’s test and see if all of them will pass again.
+Let’s test and see if all of them will pass again:
 ```bash
 $ truffle test
 ```